 Small groups are not a new idea.
 The first Christians met in homes to pray and learn from the Bible.
 John Wesley, founder of the Methodist movement, had a keen interest in the health of people.
 He used the idea of small groups in what were called “classes.”
 Methodist classes were groups of believers who met with the specific intention of pursuing holiness (becoming more like Jesus).

-- Prayer: pray with and for one another
+- Prayer: praying with and for one another

-- Service: serve each other as well as the greater community
+- Service: serving each other as well as the greater community

 Where and when do small groups meet?

 Groups usually meet online (via Zoom) or in member’s homes.
 The frequency (i.e., weekly, bi-weekly, monthly), the day/time of the week to meet, where to meet, and how long the group meets together are determined by each individual group.

 How can I join a group?